AimSploit/discord-chat-logger/README.md

 This is just a real-time chat logger, where you can have all chats in one place.

+## Setup
+  - insert your token to the "token.txt" file, located in data folder
+  - turn it on

 ## Used libraries
   - websocket